 This theme of electronic music’s relation to the visual arts formed the basis of the evening’s programme.
 The event opened with two films featuring scores by Delia, and in the second half we were treated to new productions that acknowledged her musical influence.
 The programme began with an introduction from host Caro C, followed by the films One of These Days (dir.
 Elsa Stansfield & Madelon Hooykaas, 1973) and Two Houses (dir.
 Elisabeth Kozmian, 1980).
 I had previously thought that Delia stopped composing after leaving the BBC in 1973, so it was amazing to see these obscure films including her music.

-One of These Days followed a ‘day in the life’ of an Amsterdam designer named Marte Röling, with Delia’s ominous score sharply contrasting against Marte’s breezy confidence.
+One of These Days followed a ‘day in the life’ of the Amsterdam-based designer Marte Röling, with Delia’s ominous score sharply contrasting against Marte’s breezy confidence.
 The soundtrack was in English, but with clips of the original Dutch; Delia’s music used heavily-treated samples of the dialogue, so the languages overlapped.
 Two Houses meanwhile, concerned the act of moving and renovating houses, with an elegiac piano underscore by Delia.
 This was a return to her classical roots, and a radical departure from the ambient drones heard in the previous film.

 The second half provided another highlight: For Delia, an abstract monochrome film by the Manchester artist Mary Stark.
 This 35mm production accompanied a new suite of music from Delia’s archive, prepared by David Butler.
 David’s mix drew on material that Delia composed for the Ron Grainer musical On the Level (1966), creating a collage of dark industrial sounds.